PipedreamHQ/pipedream/docs/docs/user-settings/README.md

 2. Click "Configure" under "Multi-Factor Authentication"
 3. Scan the QR code in an authenticator app like [1Password](https://1password.com/) or Google Authenticator (available on [iOS](https://apps.apple.com/us/app/google-authenticator/id388497605) and [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US))
 4. If you're unable to scan the QR code, you can view the "setup key", to configure MFA manually in your authenticator app
-5. Paste the temporary code from your authenticator app in Pipedream
+5. Paste the one-time-password (OTP) from your authenticator app in Pipedream
 6. **Save your recovery codes in a secure location**.
 You'll need these to access your Pipedream account in the case you lose access to your authenticator app.

-::: warning Save your Recovery Codes
+::: danger Save your recovery codes

 If you lose access to your authenticator app and your recovery codes, you will permanently lose access to your Pipedream account.